- Why track your calorie intake?

-How do you keep your workouts and diets in check?
+[dropcap]H[/dropcap]ow do you keep your workouts and diets in check?
 We discuss the reasons and best apps for food logging and how they can help you measure your fitness progress.

 I am a big believer in tracking fitness progress.
 Doing so not only keeps you motivated, but it can also help you make sense of what is working and what is not.
-People are constantly on diets, trying to lose weight or gain muscle.
-But how do you keep track of your progress?
-Assuming you made progress because of the time you spent in the gym or simply listening to your body may not be the best method.
+Knowing the specifics can help you set realistic goals, monitor your progress and maintain your motivation.

 A research review published in the Journal of the American Dietetic Association looked at 22 research studies that investigated the relationship between weight loss and food monitoring.
 Reviewers consistently found a positive association between successful weight loss and tracking food intake.

 Unfortunately, when people embark on a diet, it is common for them to only monitor calories.
 But the answer here is actually a big no-no, as calories are not everything.
 Solely focusing on calories can leave people feeling hungry, lacking energy, and being irritable.
 Monitoring macronutrients allows you to counteract these side effects.